What It Sounds Like

 In South Korea, roughly 30% of the population identifies as Christian, from which over 10% identify as Catholic.
 Over fifty percent identify with no religion, but methods of data collection may conceal various beliefs and practices like Buddhism, shamanism, and agnosticism among a large part of the population.

 The lead character's name, Rumi, has linguistic roots in Japan (the past colonial occupier of Korea), so it seems an unlikely choice.
-The mystical overtones of the movie suggests to me that her name refers to another well-known Rumi, aka Jalāl al-Dīn Muḥammad Rūmi, the Persian mystic poet.
+However, the mystical overtones of the movie tells me that her name refers to another well-known Rumi, aka Jalāl al-Dīn Muḥammad Rūmi, the Persian mystic poet.
 Is it a stretch to tie the Honmoon, a spiritual barrier created through music, to the poet's belief that music, poetry (lyrics) and dance can lead to the divine?

-Rumi, the lead singer of Huntr/x, is only one part of a triad, a principle commonly found in many spiritual conceptualizations across the ages.
-Conveniently, a triad of singers with different vocal ranges can create powerful musical harmonies.
+Rumi, the lead singer of Huntr/x, is only one part of a triad, the three figure principle found in too-many-to-list spiritual and supernatural conceptualizations across the ages.
+Conveniently, a triad of singers with different vocal ranges can also create powerful musical harmonies.
 The best example is the song "What it Sounds Like," which brings Rumi, Mira, and Zoey (the triad) physically and harmonically together toward their triumphal establishment of the Honmoon.
-It is this musical finale, particularly its powerful harmonies, that brings the characters deliverance —something that could only be wished for in the earlier song "Free."
+It is this musical finale, particularly its powerful harmonies, that brings deliverance —something that could only be wished for in the earlier song "Free."

 Comments